srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     Be sure to replace the `{Your-ID}` placeholder with your unique suffix for our Azure IoT Hub instance.

-1. The `az iot hub monitor-events` command will start outputting the telemetry from the **ChildDevice1** that is getting sent to Azure IoT Hub.
+1. Notice that telemetry from the **ChildDevice1** that is getting sent to Azure IoT Hub.

-    Keep in mind that the **ChildDevice1** simulated device application is configured to send telemetry to the **IoTEdgeGateway** IoT Edge Transparent Gateway virtual machine, which then is sending the telemetry on to Azure IoT Hub.
+    Keep in mind that the **ChildDevice1** simulated device application is configured to send telemetry to the **IoTEdgeGateway** IoT Edge Transparent Gateway virtual machine, which is then sending the telemetry on to Azure IoT Hub.

+    The Cloud Shell should begin displaying event messages similar to the following:

     ```text
     Starting event monitor, use ctrl-c to stop...